larryhastings/big/README.md

 it, rather than set it outright.

-Speaking of best practices for lines modifier functions, it's also considered good hygiene to modify the `LineInfo` object that was yielded to you.
-Don't create a new one and yield that instead.
-Previous lines modifier iterators may have added fields to the `LineInfo` that you need to preserve.
+Speaking of best practices for lines modifier functions, it's also best practice to *modify* the *existing* `LineInfo` object that was yielded to you, rather than throwing it away, creating a new one, and yielding that instead.
+Previous lines modifier iterators may have added fields to the `LineInfo` that you'd to preserve.

+### leading + line + trailing + end

+Generally speaking, `LineInfo` objects obey an invariant.
+For any `(info, line)` pair yielded by `lines` or a lines
+modifier:

+    info.leading + line + info.trailing + info.end == info.line

+That is, you can recreate the original line by concatenating the "leading" string, the modified line, the "trailing" string, and the "end" string.

+However, this is no longer true when using lines modifiers that replace characters in the line.
+For example, `lines_convert_tabs_to_spaces` replaces tab characters with one or more space characters.
+If the original line contains tabs, obviously the above invariant will no longer hold true.

 </dd></dl>